The 5 Keys to Respect in Relationships

-Respect shouldn’t be taken for granted in any relationship.
-It to be earned every day and cared for mutually with the authentic desire of two people who understand that to love is above all else, knowing how to build each other up.
+We shouldn’t take respect for granted in any relationship.
+Respect in relationships has to be earned every day.
+We need to care for it mutually with the true desire of two people who understand that to love is, above all else, knowing how to build each other up.

 It’s as if we’re thinking, “Respect me first and then I’ll respect you.”